fandango-fuzzer/fandango/docs/Outputs.md

 * `<string>` defines a regular expression standing for any sequence of characters, including newlines.

 Let us use Fandango with this spec to test the `cat` program.

+## The Fandango `talk` command

+Fandango provides a `talk` command that allows testing interactions.
+Like `fuzz` and `parse`, it takes as argument a `-f` option, followed by a `.fan` file; however, this one must contain party specifications.
-We specify the program to be tested on the command line:
+The remainder of the command line is the program to be tested (possibly with arguments).

+In our case, this is how the invocation of Fandango looks like:

 ```shell
 $ fandango talk -f cat.fan cat